 I began swatch number two.

-Now, if I could just remember what I always tell our customers: The yarns are all handdyed so be sure to alternate skeins as there can be a slight variance even within dyelots (see ripped out cardigan front from the "Artisan Yarn, a note" post below).
+Now, if I could just remember what I always tell our customers: The yarns are all handdyed so be sure to alternate skeins as there can be a slight variance even within dyelots – see ripped out cardigan front from here!

 So much for feeling smug about all that swatching.